n0-b-dy/dev-logs/informal_notes/What I learned in css.md

 Now the image will resize dyanmically.

 Margin is the space outside the Border

+when using margin something helpful to know would be the first number is the x-axis or vertcial spacing (google homepage) and the y-axis is horizontal.

 Padding is the space between the border and the content inside the border.